 Under the California Consumer Privacy Act, "personal information" is defined as "information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."
 (Cal.
 Civ.
 Code § 1798.140(o)(1)).
 This definition of "personal information" is much broader than typical privacy-related laws in the United States.

 The CCPA's definition of "personal information" also includes a wide range of examples, like:

 Publicly available information, however, is not considered personal information.

-To get more information about your rights under the CCPA or to learn about filing a lawsuit against a company that has violated this law, including the procedural requirements you need to follow before initiating such a suit, consider talking to a consumer protection lawyer.
+To get more information about your rights under the California Consumer Privacy Act or to learn about filing a lawsuit against a company that has violated this law, including the procedural requirements you need to follow before initiating such a suit, consider talking to a consumer protection lawyer.